chicodelarosa/relazioni/README.md

 ### One Binary and One Continuous
 A variable that is a category with only two possible values.
 Examples of binary variables include gender (male/female) or any True/False or Yes/No variable.

-Relationships currently supports 8 different association functions for investigating the relationship between variables in the following cases:
+Relazioni currently supports 8 different association functions for investigating the relationship between variables in the following cases:

 1. Two Continuous and Covariates
    * Partial Correlation (R)